 Hiring employees from different countries brings immense benefits beyond language.
 They bring new ways of thinking and can prevent organizations from becoming narrow-minded.
 However, it can be challenging for HR to navigate cultural differences.

 Cross-cultural communication requires HR and employees to be mindful of customs and actions, which can come across as respectful or offensive.
 Something simple like a thumbs up is positive in Europe and offensive in Bangladesh.
-HR can avoid awkward mishaps by having open conversations with newcomers about how the company might facilitate them better.
+HR can avoid awkward mishaps by openly conversing with newcomers about how the company might facilitate them better.

 Employees can’t be expected to know everything about colleagues, but organizations can create an internal culture where learning and sharing are encouraged.
-Here are some ideas of events to promote learning:
+Here are some ideas to promote learning:

 - Host an ‘international day’ on Microsoft Teams where employees or global teams present their culture, home country, or language, where they feel comfortable doing so.